ProteusMRIgHIFU/BabelViscoFDTD/README.md

 Overall, Metal seems requiring a bit more coding to prepare the pipelines for compute execution.
 A challenge is that Metal for scientific computing lacks serious examples.
 Nevertheless, the support for Metal is desirable for Apple silicon.
 Once all toolchains including native Python becomes available, it will be interesting to see how well their devices stand compared to Nvidia based systems, which are still leading in performance by a significant margin.

 ### Supported platforms for Rayleigh integral
-In v0.9.2 Rayleigh integral was addedd a tool (see tutorial `Tutorial Notebooks\Tools -1 - Rayleigh Integral.ipynb`).
+In v0.9.2 Rayleigh integral was added a tool (see tutorial `Tutorial Notebooks\Tools -1 - Rayleigh Integral.ipynb`).
 This will be useful to combine models that include large volumes of water as Rayleigh integral benefits considerably of a GPU and the model is hyperparallel.
 The tool has support for 3 GPU backends: CUDA for Windows and Linux, and Metal and OpenCL for MacOS.

-Given the simplificity of the kernel, for the Rayleigh integral we use `pycuda` and `pyopencl` to compile the kernel directly in the Python library.
+Given the simplicity of the kernel, for the Rayleigh integral we use `pycuda` and `pyopencl` to compile the kernel directly in the Python library.
 For Metal, a wrapper written in Swift language is compiled during the installation.
 # Requirements
 ## Python 3.5 and up - x64
 Use of virtual environments is highly recommended.